BAY CITY ROLLERS

-After leaving the Bay City Rollers in 1978, The Rollers quickly disappeared from public eye.
-When Les McKeown reunited the band were in 1982 for sold out shows at Tokyo's famous Budokan it was such a huge success they toured again in 1983, releasing a double 'Live in Japan' LP.
-This was the first time the stage included the Fab 5 line up with Les McKeown.
+After leaving the Bay City Rollers in 1978, The Bay City Rollers changed their name to The Rollers engaged a new singer and quickly disappeared from public eye.
+When Les McKeown reunited the band in 1982 for sold out shows at Tokyo's famous Budokan it was such a huge success they toured again in 1983, releasing a double 'Live in Japan' LP.
+This was the first time the stage included the Fab 5 Bay City Rollers line up starring Les McKeown.

 Drawing on the overwhelming response of the BCR reunions, the band Les & Pat, recorded their first studio LP in seven years, 'Breakout'.
 The LP was released in Japan and Australia with a tour to support the release.

 It would be more than 12 years before the band would perform together again, taking the stage in their hometown of Edinburgh for the massive Millennium concert festival on New Year's Eve in 1999.